fgsants/REST-API-FreeRADIUS/README.md

 ```

 ##### FreeRADIUS
 Unfortunately it's very hard to find FreeRADIUS prebuild with the rlm_rest module, no apt-get here.
-But que can build it ourselfes with these steps:
+But we can build it ourselves with these steps:

 Install build dependencies with:
 ```
-apt-get install -y build-essential libssl-dev libcurl4-openssl-dev
+apt-get install -y build-essential libssl-dev libcurl4-openssl-dev libjson-c-dev
 ```

 Then download and build FreeRADIUS with: